 Thursday, April 2, 2015

-Dr. Meloni also proposes that this situation has crucial consequences not only for biology, but for the humanities and the social sciences, offering an epistemologically solid basis to consolidate the minority--but important--voices of those humanists and social scientists that have already started to think in novel biosocial and biocultural ways beyond the nature/nurture dichotomies of the past.
+Dr. Meloni also proposes that this situation has crucial consequences not only for biology but for the humanities and the social sciences, offering an epistemologically solid basis to consolidate the minority--but important--voices of those humanists and social scientists who have already started to think in novel biosocial and biocultural ways beyond the nature/nurture dichotomies of the past.

 Tuesday, September 23, 2014